The New York Times ATATÜRK haberleri İngilizce

 Mr. Dundar said he could use only a small fraction of the material he sifted through that revealed something about Ataturk’s thoughts on Islam.
 The rest was too explosive, he said.

 There were a few sharp divergences from the official history, though the film veered close.
 In one scene, Ataturk says, just before an address to an early Parliament, that he believes the areas populated predominantly by Kurds should have a special status.
-The concept is extremely controversial in Turkey, which fears that its largely Kurdish southeast will want to secede, and discussions of special status for the region are striCTLy taboo.
+The concept is extremely controversial in Turkey, which fears that its largely Kurdish southeast will want to secede, and discussions of special status for the region are strictrly taboo.

 The film, which opened on Oct.
 29, National Day, and is being shown in more than 200 theaters around Turkey, was praised by intellectuals but drew a frenzy of angry reactions.
 (Mr. Dundar, knowing the delicacy of the topic, preferred to speak in his native Turkish for the interview for maximum precision of language, though his English is fluent.)